codevalley/Bioscope/docs/DesignLanguage.md

 - Bottom tab bar with simple icons and labels
 - Active state indicated by filled icons or underline

+## Suggestions

+1. Consider adding a consistent style for dividers across the app.
+Currently, we're using a gradient-like effect for section dividers in the GreetingSection and RecentHistory widgets.
+We should document this style and potentially create a reusable widget for it.

+2. The color scheme for the NutritionMeter when exceeding the calorie limit (currently red) should be added to the official color palette in this document.

 This updated design language aligns closely with the minimalist, high-contrast style shown in the screenshot while maintaining the core structure of the original design document.